 Thank you, God, for sharing him with us.

-Miss Manners was born in January of 1993.
-She was rescued from an animal shelter in Atlanta, Georgia in late ’93 by Amy Grenier of Osborne Shows, a company who trains animals for television, movies and live performance venues.
-Amy Grenier was Miss Manners’ trainer and Manners was the first cat taught by Osborne Shows to walk the tight rope.
+Miss Manners was born in January 1993.
+She was rescued from an animal shelter in Atlanta, Georgia in late ’93 by Amy Grenier of Osborne Shows, a company that trains animals for television, movies, and live performance venues.
+Amy Grenier was Miss Manners’ trainer and Manners was the first cat taught by Osborne Shows to walk the tightrope.
 She trained for several months, then went to work for the Magic Mountain Theme Parks as the star attraction in the Animal Action Show.
-She was the acrobat cat – the diva on the tight rope – performing 3-4 shows daily throughout the year.
-Miss Manners worked at Six Flags over Georgia in Atlanta for 1 year, 1 year at Six Flags over Mid-America in Ohio, 1 year at Six Flags over Texas, outside of Dallas, then for 3 years at Six Flags Magic Mountain in Valencia, California.
-Miss Manners retired from show business in November of 2001 to live the life of luxury.
-She resided in the beautiful mountain resort town of Idyllwild, CA from 2001 to 2009, and then in Palm Springs 2009-2010.
+She was the acrobat cat – the diva on the tightrope – performing 3-4 shows daily throughout the year.
+Miss Manners worked at Six Flags over Georgia in Atlanta for 1 year, 1 year at Six Flags over Mid-America in Ohio, 1 year at Six Flags over Texas, outside of Dallas, and then for 3 years at Six Flags Magic Mountain in Valencia, California.
+Miss Manners retired from show business in November of 2001 to live a life of luxury.
+She resided in the beautiful mountain resort town of Idyllwild, CA from 2001 to 2009, and then in Palm Springs from 2009-2010.
 In 2010 and early 2011, she split her time between Palm Springs and Montrose/Los Angeles, then retired exclusively to Montrose in the spring of 2011.
 From 2001 until 2010, she traveled extensively – both domestically and internationally.
-Notably she spent the summer of 2004 living in Orehovy – just outside of Moscow, Russia.
+Notably, she spent the summer of 2004 living in Orehovy – just outside of Moscow, Russia.
 She also traveled dozens of times to New York City, one of her very favorite places, staying there several weeks throughout each year from 2005-2009.
 Miss Manners was treated like a queen every moment of every day of her life.
 All who met her were blessed by her sweet demeanor and charmed by her unique personality.
 She is survived by her mom, Denise, and her two sisters, Shakti and Marigold.

-This is the story of Hobie, and my 20 year relationship with “The Best Cat Ever!”
+This is the story of Hobie, and my 20-year relationship with “The Best Cat Ever!”

 In 1991 I was working at Good Samaritan Hospital as the liaison nurse for the Home Health Dept. Our office was located in an old building that had once been the student nurse’s residence.
 The upper floors consisted of apartments rented by hospital employees.
 The ground floor housed our office and a laundry room.
 My office looked out onto a patio area where some of the kids who lived in the building liked to play.
 In the summer of 1991, I noticed that the kids often played with an orange kitten.
 I remember thinking, that the poor kitten never got any rest from these kids.
 He seemed happy enough to be with them, as they carried him around in a big box and passed him from one child to another.

-Months passed, and I didn’t see the kitten, because the kids seem to be around.
+Months passed, and I didn’t see the kitten, because the kids seemed to be around.
 In March of 1992, I noticed an orange tabby cat hanging around the laundry room and out in the patio area.
 Then, he was at our windows looking in at us as we worked.
 One day, when the office door was open, he came in and wanted to hang around.
 This didn’t make everyone in our office happy.
 The world is not full of cat lovers like me.
 I noticed that this scruffy little cat was pretty skinny and dirty.
 It occurred to me that this was probably the cat that I had seen with the kids during the previous summer.
-Apparently, the family had moved away, and left him behind.
+The family had moved away and left him behind.

-I started bringing in dry cat food, and feeding him every day.
+I started bringing in dry cat food and feeding him every day.
 He would come to the window, and paw on it to get my attention.
-If I saw him outside or in the laundry room, he would always come to me, and loved to be held and petted.
+If I saw him outside or in the laundry room, he would always come to me and loved to be held and petted.
 One day I brought my son Jeremy to work with me.
 I told Jeremy to come to the laundry room with me, so I could show him something.
 We went into the laundry room and sat on a couch.
 The little orange tabby cat was sitting on top of a dryer, staying warm.
-I called to the kitty to come.
+I called the kitty to come.
 He immediately jumped off the dryer and planted himself between Jeremy and me on the couch.
-I remember Jeremy said “Wow, that’s a cool cat!”
+I remember Jeremy said, “Wow, that’s a cool cat!”

 Some people in my office wanted to call animal control to come get my little orange friend, but I was determined not to let that happen.
 I was sure I could find a home for this sweet little kitty.
-I didn’t think I could keep him myself, because we had two other cats at home, and very little money.
+I didn’t think I could keep him myself, because we had two other cats at home and very little money.
 Besides that, only two months before this time, I had lost my dear cat named “Kitty” at the age of almost twenty years.
-I was still grieving for Kitty, and I wasn’t really ready for another cat.
+I was still grieving for Kitty, and I wasn’t ready for another cat.

 A friend of mine, Joyce was very involved in animal rescue.
 Joyce arranged for free neutering for this little cat, which would make it easier to find him a home.
 I had an appointment for him at the vet for the following week.
 Then, I walked into work one day and noticed that the little guy had an abscess on his leg.
-I knew that he need medical attention right away.
+I knew that he needed medical attention right away.
 So, I took him to the vet who was scheduled to perform the neutering.
 I explained that we had very little money, but I wanted to help this little cat get well.
 I left him there for two days.
 They drained the abscess, neutered him, and gave him all his shots.
 When I returned to pick him up, I was very worried about the cost.
 I believe the vet charged me only $30.
 I was amazed and thanked him profusely.
 He responded by saying, “No. Thank you for taking in this animal.

 I took the little orange tabby cat home with me, figuring I’d keep him long enough to find him a good home.
 He came into our house and went right to the bedroom that my husband Cliff and I shared.
-He stayed there pretty much all the time, except for using the litter box, and eating.
+He stayed there pretty much all the time, except for using the litter box and eating.
 Our other two cats weren’t fond of him, so he just stayed out of their way.
 He was a “peace at any price” kind of kitty.
 We decided that he needed a name, even though we didn’t plan to keep him forever.
-We picked the name “Hobo”, because he had been a little homeless guy.
-I really did try to find him a home, but it was harder than I thought to place a cat, even a perfect one.
+We picked the name “Hobo” because he had been a little homeless guy.
+I did try to find him a home, but it was harder than I thought to place a cat, even a perfect one.
 After a short while, I gave up.
-Hobo had not only moved into our home, but into our hearts.
+Hobo had not only moved into our home but into our hearts.